circa10a/witchonstephendrive.com/README.md

 1. Uses [Caddy](https://github.com/caddyserver/caddy) as a reverse proxy to the `witch` app for TLS termination([let's encrypt](https://letsencrypt.org/)).
 2. The `witch` app is a Go backend powered by [echo](https://echo.labstack.com/) that serves a vanilla html/css/js front end and has a `/color/:color` route.
-3. Once a `/color/:color` route is hit via a `POST` request, the `witch` app uses the [huego](https://github.com/amimof/huego) library for manipulating the state of the philips hue multicolor bulbs.
+3. Once a `/color/:color` route is hit via a `POST` request, the `witch` app uses the [huego](https://github.com/amimof/huego) library for manipulating the state of the phillips hue multicolor bulbs.
 The hue bridge endpoint on your network is automatically discovered.
+4. When a `/sound/:sound` route is hit via a `POST` request, the `witch` app talks to the local [assistant-relay](https://assistantrelay.com) to play pre-configured halloween sounds through connected nest speakers.

 ## Usage